-Good governance practices are critical for the continued growth, prosperity, and management of Not-For-Profit Organizations.
-This is why we’ve specially curated a comprehensive guide of Nonprofit Governance Books.
-Regardless of whether you consider yourself a newbie or seasoned Non-Profit Professional, we’ve provided suggestions for everyone on every level.
+Good governance practices are critical for the continued growth, prosperity, and management of every NPO organisation.
+Hence why we’ve put together a guide of 12 must read Nonprofit Governance Books everyone should read.
+So whether you consider yourself a newbie or a seasoned nonprofit professional, we’ve got suggestions for everyone.
 Happy reading and happy governance!

 Must-Read Nonprofit Governance Books

 - Managing the Non-profit Organization: Principles and Practices

 - Good Governance for Nonprofits: Developing Principles and Policies for an Effective Board

 - Nonprofit Governance: Innovative Perspectives and ApproachesThe Handbook of Nonprofit Governance

 - Nonprofit Resources: A Companion to Nonprofit Governance

 - The Handbook of Board Governance: A Comprehensive Guide for Public, Private, and Not-for-Profit Board Members

 - The Practitioner’s Guide to Governance as Leadership: Building High-Performing Nonprofit Boards

 - Governance as Leadership: Reframing the Work of Nonprofit Boards